About Lisa Ventura

 Neurodivergent and proud, Lisa is a strong advocate of all things related to neurodiversity since she was diagnosed as being #ActuallyAutistic in June 2018.
 She is also a strong supporter of promoting cyber security as a career path to those who are autistic and neurodivergent, and is a mentor to those who are considering entering the cyber security and marketing industries.
 In addition, Lisa is a strong business mentor for Women in Business, Women in Cyber Security, Women in Tech and more.

-Lisa has been nominated for an won numerous awards for her work over the years, the most recent of which has been the inclusion in “We Are Tech Women’s” Tech Women 100 List.
+Lisa has been nominated for an won numerous awards for her work over the years, the most recent of which has been as a finalist in the “Outstanding Contribution to Cyber Security” category in the SC Magazine Awards Europe, “We Are Tech Women’s” Tech Women 100 List.
 This list aims to celebrate emerging talent amongst women in the tech and cyber security industries.

 During the earlier part of Lisa’s career and before she entered the cyber security industry in 2009 Lisa worked with leading TV and Radio Personality Chris Tarrant at his management company.
 She oversaw Chris’s involvement in “Who Wants to be a Millionaire” where it was a huge hit in the UK, regularly beating “Eastenders” in the ratings, and it also went on to be a global phenomenon.

 Lisa loves nothing more than mentoring others, being a keynote speaker at events and sharing her industry insights in the main passions that she has in cyber security, neurodiversity, business and marketing.
+Recently she has been a moderator at the Cloud & Cyber Expo in London, and will be a moderator at this year’s Global Cyber & Cloud Expo.
 She is a born campaigner and campaigns tirelessly for issues that are close to her heart such as neurodiversity, early pregnancy loss/stillbirth, dementia/alzheimers, epilepsy and road safety.
 She has a strong and unrivalled ability to take complex security technologies and text and turn this into straightforward, jargon free language that is easy to understand.
 As an autistic woman in the cyber security industry, Lisa is often called upon to share her experiences of being neurodiverse and how neurodiversity can be a force for good in all areas of life through her work as a contributor to “MeDecoded“.

 A lifelong learner, Lisa continually develops and enhances her skills through exhibitions, trade shows, networking events and attending conferences, courses and seminars.
 In her spare time she loves reading, blogging/writing, walking her beloved dog Poppy, sci-fi, films/cinema and self-development/positive thinking.
 She also has a strong interest in all things related to nuclear war and collects books, documentaries and films on this subject.